bloominstituteoftechnology/node-api1-project/README.md

 - If the information about the _user_ is valid:

-  - save the new _user_ the the database.
+  - save the new _user_ to the database.
   - respond with HTTP status code `201` (Created).
   - return the newly created _user document_ including its id.

 - If there's an error while saving the _user_:
   - respond with HTTP status code `500` (Server Error).
-  - return the following JSON object: `{ message: "There was an error while saving the user to the database" }`.
+  - return the following JSON object: `{ message: "There was an error " }`.
+Or similar

 When the client makes a `GET` request to `/api/users`: